 Despite this, the same principles that are highlighted in the computer example apply to people too – although people can be more complex.
 Henrik Kniberg has a famous multitasking name game that shows how it takes an order of magnitude longer to deliver names written of pieces of card if you have to keep switching between each task.
 This looks almost exactly like the processor switching problem when you record the result on paper.

-Despite the multitasking name game being reasonable well known and almost universally accepted as being true about how you flow stories across a Scrum or Kanban board and why you should reduce your Work in Progress limits, the affect of interruptions doesn't seem to be held in the same regard when it comes to context switching.
+Despite the multitasking name game being reasonably well known and almost universally accepted as being true about how you flow stories across a Scrum or Kanban board and why you should reduce your Work in Progress limits, the affect of interruptions doesn’t seem to be held in the same regard when it comes to context switching.